syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Chart-Types.md

 ---
 layout: post
 title: Chart types |Chart  | ASP.NET MVC | Syncfusion
-description: What are the different types of Charts available in Essential JavaScript Chart.
+description: Learn here all about Chart types support in Syncfusion Essential Studio ASP.NET MVC Chart Control, its elements, and more.
 platform: ejmvc
 control: Chart
 documentation: ug
 ---

-# ChartTypes

-## Line Chart
+# Line Chart in ASP.NET MVC Chart

 To render a Line Chart, set the series **Type** as **Line** in the chart series.
 To change the line segment color, you can use the **Fill** property of the series.